KennyOliver/FlavorLang/README.md

 when dessert:
     is "cake":
-        scran "Bake the cake!";
+        show "Bake the cake!";
     is "pie":
-        scran "Prepare the pie!";
+        show "Prepare the pie!";
     else:
-        scran "Dessert not on the menu.";
+        show "Dessert not on the menu.";
 ```

 ### 10. 📥 User Input <a id="user-input"></a>